Pylons/pyramid/docs/narr/hybrid.rst

 ~~~~~~~~~~~~~~~~~

 An application that uses :term:`url dispatch` exclusively to map URLs to code
-will often have statements like this within your application startup
+will often have statements like this within application startup
 configuration:

 .. code-block:: python